- Call us today on:

 How much will it cost me?

-It is common for employers to pay a contribution towards your legal fees.
-In most cases we will be able to provide you with the relevant advice for the sum that your employer has agreed to pay.
+It is common for employers to pay all or a contribution towards your legal fees.
+In most cases, we will be able to provide you with the relevant advice for the sum that your employer has agreed to pay.

 If you are unhappy with the terms of the settlement agreement, and extensive amendments or negotiations are required, you may have to pay a contribution towards your legal fees.
 For example, we may be able to agree a reference that will be given to your future employers or negotiate a higher compensation payment for you.